 The Bottoms up workflow refers to the tracking, reporting, and adjusting of product roadmaps based on progress vs plans.
 A PPM tool is often integrated with team tools, e.g. Jira or Asana, for team execution.
 The execution progress rolls up to various levels of the portfolio and is shared with portfolio participants for context and visibility.
 The delta in plan vs. predicted timeline enables tracking and measuring of outcome to start the next portfolio iteration.

 At any given time, in the same portfolio, there could be a strategic roadmap, a customer roadmap, a quarterly roadmap, and even an engineering roadmap.

 A roadmap is a snapshot of a point in time in one dimension of a portfolio.

 A portfolio is evolving and multi-dimensional.
-Every product manager needs to take a portfolio approach in building products while collaborating with each other, engineering, go-to-market teams, customers, and external parties.
+Every product manager needs to take a portfolio approach in building products while collaborating with each other, product operations, engineering, go-to-market teams, customers, and external parties.